 Polarization serves as a crucial characteristic of antennas, delineating the trajectories of electric and magnetic field vectors as electromagnetic waves traverse space [19], [38].
-When Tx and where $\phi$ is the difference of inclination between Tx and Rx.
-If the Tx is rotated in space, the received power of the Rx reduces accordingly due to polarization mismatch.

-Rx antennas have the same polarization direction, the received signal is the strongest, which is polarization matching.
-Fig. 3(d) shows the effect of antenna polarization on received power, and the received power is maximized when the two antennas are parallel.
+When Tx and Rx antennas have the same polarization direction, the received signal is the strongest, which is polarization matching.
+Fig. 3d shows the effect of antenna polarization on received power, and the received power is maximized when the two antennas are parallel.
 For linear polarization, the polarization mismatch factor of the power is [32]: